oleberdal/google-drive-integration/README.md

-A python script that can work with Google Drive.
+A python script that works with Google Drive.